 Questions to Ask?

 – Are electrical works and mains power included in each of the quotations?
-Many quotations do appear to be “all-inclusive”; however, it often emerges that crucial services including the provision of mains power have been omitted.
+Many quotations appear to be “all-inclusive”; however, it often emerges that crucial services including the provision of mains power have been omitted.

-– Are the alternative quotations offering units of the same type?
+– Are the quotations offering units of the same type?
 For example, a wall-mounted unit is considerably cheaper than a ceiling cassette unit or a ducted system.

 Other points to consider when making your decision